TypeRocket/docs/v5/route-templates.md

 1. `$slug` - The template name to replace without the `.php` extension.
 2. `$handler` - The controller or callback you want to handle the request.

+*Note: The slug `index` only works for a plugin install with one theme.*

 ### Variations